Discovering your passion

-Most private companies do not require an electrical engineer to obtain a specific license to be eligible for employment; however, it is encouraged for those working in companies that have contracts with federal, state and local governments.
+Most private companies do not require an electrical engineer to have a specific license to be eligible for employment; however, it is encouraged for those working in companies that have contracts with federal, state and local governments.
 Engineers who become licensed are designated Professional Engineers.
 Licensure generally requires the following:

 - A degree from an Accreditation Board of Engineering and Technology-accredited engineering program

 - A passing score on the Fundamentals of Engineering exam

 - A passing score on the Professional Engineering exam

 You can take the he initial Fundamentals of Engineering exam right after graduating from a college or university.
 Engineers who pass this exam commonly are called engineers in training or engineer interns.
 After gaining work experience, EITs can take the second exam called the Principles and Practice of Engineering exam.

 Several states require engineers to take continuing education courses to keep their license.
 Most states recognize licensure from other states if the licensing state's requirements meet or exceed their own licensure requirements.
 Be sure to visit the Military Spouse Interstate License Recognition Options for up-to-date legislation and licensure information for your specific state.

 Now that you've met the education requirements to become an electrical engineer, it's time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
 Visit the MSEP Job Search to find open positions with committed employers.
 You can also search your local state and national job bank for electrical engineer positions or use the MySECO Job Search Tools, which include the following: